 - Some students spend their glide year abroad, through Fulbright, Princeton in… fellowships, or other post-graduate opportunities.

 - See the Study Abroad website or meet with a Study Abroad or HPA adviser to discuss your personal situation.

-- See Study Abroad and the Prehealth Student (pdf) for sample timelines.
+- See Study Abroad and the Prehealth Student (google doc) for sample timelines.

 What to do abroad?

 - Princeton summer programs are a popular freshman summer option.
 They allow you to complete language requirements or pursue other interests in a small group setting.
 It can be difficult to gain competitive internships in freshman summer, so it’s a good time to head abroad.

 - The International Internship Program offers numerous health-related summer opportunities for freshmen, sophomores, and juniors.

-- SPIA and EEB concentrators often go abroad through department-sponsored programs in junior year.
+- EEB, MOL, and SPIA concentrators can pursue research- / health-oriented department-sponsored study programs in junior year.

-- The Office of International Programs offers other ideas for research and service abroad.
+- The Office of International Programs database is searchable by research and service abroad with a prehealth focus.